 - If you fancy, light a candle or some incense to help bring your senses alive

-- Put on some cool music
+- Put on some music you love

 - Pour your favourite drink

 - Pull out your journal, coloured pens or just one colour if you prefer